-3 solutions that will make your life easier to travel with your instrument
+3 solutions that will make your life easier to fly with your instrument.

 For all budgets and needs!

-Most musicians who need to travel with their instruments often have trouble moving around with them when boarding a plane.
-The airlines tend to take great advantage of this by forcing instruments to be checked in as another passenger and in the best case scenario putting them on the hold, something that musicians are not usually very amused about.
+Most musicians who have to travel with their instruments often have trouble moving around with them when boarding a plane.
+The airlines tend to take great advantage of this and in general “do business” by forcing instruments to be checked in as one more passenger and in the best of cases putting them in the hold, something that musicians are not usually very amused about.

-Let’s start at the beginning of all this to place ourselves well in the situation: a musician’s instrument is like an extension of its personality.
-Therefore, it is key to have it around as long as possible.
-As we all know instruments are not usually cheap, so it’s easy to understand why musicians want to take them near all the time, and especially to avoid two huge problems:
+Let’s start at the beginning of all this to place ourselves well in the situation.
+A musician’s instrument is like an extension of his personality, and therefore it is key to have it around as long as possible.
+As we all know, instruments are not usually very cheap, so it is easy to understand that a musician wants to take them with him to avoid two big problems:

-1- Blows that they may receive once they’re checked in on the plane.
+1- Avoid blows that they may receive when they are put on the plane.

-2- Misplacement with uncertainty and lack of information about whereabouts.
+2- Loss of the same with great uncertainty and little information about their whereabouts.

-First of all and most important thing: the conditions of the companies are always changing.
-Note that the information that you’ll read next is the one published by the airlines at the time this post is written.
+First of all, the most important thing, the conditions of the companies are changing.
+This information that you are going to read is the one that exists at the time this post is written.

-There are three options to transport your musical instrument on board:
+There are three ways to transport your musical instrument on board:

 - As hand luggage in the aircraft cabin.